uchicago-cs/student-resource-guide/_sources/teams.rst.txt

 some pointers on this below), and then plan to check in with each other at least every 1-2 days.
-Take into account that this doesn't have to be an in-person meeting: you could simply chat online or have a quick call.
+Take into account that this doesn't have to be an in-person meeting: you could simply chat online or have a quick Zoom meeting.
 These check-ins can also be pretty informal: in fact, instead of setting a specific time to meet every 1-2 days, you may simply settle into a routine of regularly chatting online about your work.